ordinals/ord/README.md

 to see the structure that translations should follow.

 There are some other things to watch out for but feel free to just start a translation and open a PR.
-A maintainer will then help you integrate it into our build system.
+Have a look at [this commit](https://github.com/ordinals/ord/commit/329f31bf6dac207dad001507dd6f18c87fdef355) for an idea of what to do.
+A maintainer will also help you integrate it into our build system.